slamora/brackets-wiki/RESEARCH:-Preference-Format.md

 [Jeff] Does brackets sync settings to the the CC cloud or is that an edge code only feature?

+[Jeff] Filename needs to begin with a dot by convention.

 ## D. Proposed Next Steps

 To move forward with this story, we propose the following, possible User Stories be entered into Trello: